-If you want to build strong information architecture for the product, you need to understand what it consists of.
-Pioneers of the IA field, Lou Rosenfeld and Peter Morville in their book “Information Architecture for the World Wide Web” have distinguished four main components: organization systems, labeling systems, navigation systems and searching systems.
+If you want to build a strong information architecture for the product, you need to understand what it consists of.
+Pioneers of the IA field, Lou Rosenfeld and Peter Morville in their book “Information Architecture for the World Wide Web” have distinguished four main components: organization systems, labeling systems, navigation systems, and searching systems.

 Hierarchical.
 In one of our previous articles, we’ve mentioned a well-known technique of content organization which is called visual hierarchy.
 It is initially based on Gestalt psychological theory and its main goal is to present content on the carrier, be it a book page or poster, web page or mobile screen, in such a way that users can understand the level of importance for each element.
 It activates the ability of the brain to distinguish objects on the basis of their physical differences, such as size, color, contrast, alignment etc.

 Sequential.
 This structure creates some kind of a path for the users.
 They go step-by-step through content to accomplish the task they needed.
 This type is often used for the retail websites or apps, where people have to go from one task to another to make the purchase.

 Matrix.
 This type is a bit more complicated for the users since they choose the way of navigation on their own.
 Users are given choices of content organization.
 For example, they can navigate through content which is ordered according to date, or some may prefer navigation along the topic.

 In addition, content can be grouped according to the organization schemes.
 They are meant to categorize content of the product.
 Here are some of the popular schemes: